-We’re entering our tenth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.
+We’re entering our thirteenth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.

 The ability to forecast earthquakes several days in advance affords people the opportunity to make necessary preparations while simultaneously maintaining a sense of urgency for improved crisis management and growth strategy.

 Moreover, preparations in place mean a quicker recovery leading to the afore-mentioned real crisis management and growth strategy.

 ・Forecast of earthquakes within 3 days is possible depending on observation equipment.In Japan, it is being conducted in the Tokyo metropolitan area.

 ・Observation methods use seismometers（Seismometers：High sensitive seismometer / Broadband seismometer / Metropolitan Seismic Observation network)